gatling/gatling/src/docs/content/reference/current/http/check/index.md

 ---
 title: "HTTP Checks"
-description: "Use HTTP checks to validate your requests and capture elements"
+description: "How to use HTTP specific checks, such as status, header or currentLocation, to validate your HTTP payloads and capture elements and store them in the Session."
 lead: "Checks specific to HTTP requests"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00